gareth-cross/cart-pole-mpc/README.md

 ![Linux workflow status](https://github.com/gareth-cross/cart-pole-mpc/actions/workflows/linux.yml/badge.svg?branch=main)

 `cart-pole-mpc` is a toy implementation of Model Predictive Control (MPC) for a cart-pole system.
 The controller itself is written in C++, but compiles for the web using [emscripten](https://emscripten.org) and WebAssembly (WASM).
-I wrote this to learn more about MPC, and also to experiment with deploying to WASM.
+I wrote this to learn more about MPC, and also to experiment with deploying WASM apps to the web.
 See the [blog post](https://garethx.com/posts/cart-pole-mpc/) for more context.

 ## Building